 - Small number of passengers and multiple zodiac loading bays means great chance of spontaneity and faster zodiac logistics

 - Optional kayaking is always popular, while this is one of only a few ships to also offer scuba diving, polar snorkelling, SUP and rock climbing on selected voyages

 Prices quoted below are per person based on 2 people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

 * Note: Prices are per person.
 Paid in AUD ($) - figure above is based on today's exchange rate.
 Actual cost $8200

 Optional Adventure Activities

-Sea Kayaking (AU $1,200 per person) – basic ability required
+Sea Kayaking (AUD $1,200 per person) – basic ability required